Updating Agent OS

 Updating your project installations

-After you've updated your base installation, or after you've made changes to your base installation, if you want to push those updates to individual project installations, you'll need to run a project update.
-Project updates re-compile Agent OS from your base installation into your project installation.
+After you've updated your base installation, or after you've made changes to your base installation, you can push those updates to individual project installations.
+The update process has been simplified in Agent OS 2.1 to make it easier and more predictable.

 Running a project update